edwardloo/edwardloo.github.io/_posts/2022-04-12-P8-dunning-kruger-effect.md

 ---
 ## Foreword

 I came across the Dunning-Kruger effect while reading discussion platforms on career development some time in the early 2022.
 Upon further reading, I realized that I experienced this interesting phenomenon frequently.
-Therefore, I decided to document what I know and read about it as an effort to better orchestrate my continuous learning while keeping myself humble and open-minded.
+Therefore, I decided to document what I know and had read about as an effort to better orchestrate my continuous learning while keeping myself humble and open-minded.

 ---